astei/krypton/README.md

 The following components work only on Linux x86_64 and aarch64 and it is unlikely we will add Windows support:

-* introducing optimized encryption (client and server)
+* introducing optimized encryption (server only, client eventually)

 #### Why are you focused on Linux?